mmertsock/eskergames/notes-city.markdown

 - implement Road builder
 - modifier keys to push/pop tool sessions (eg switching to Pointer/Query) or changing tool mode (eg showing tile coords with the Pointer/query tool, altering road build pathfinding, etc.)

-### Save and restore game data, start new city

-Implement it.
-Have a version number in the game data for compatibility.
-When writing the save state, write the current version number.
-When reading, configure a min supported version number (may be able to load/convert slightly older versions).
-Auto-save each game month or year.
-Depending on engine speed.
-Or maybe autosave every X seconds of wall time (to handle long build-sessions where the game remains paused).
-Make sure Plots and stuff have a consistent way to store opaque state data.
-Also implement modal dialog for starting a new city so you can start over.

 ### Get some actual game logic working to make zones grow

 For the zone painter, start with just painting text within the square showing density/value/level of the zones (keep these around as "debug painters" for use in the future, and/or as a query-view like in SNES simcity).